zoltraks/dosound-tracker/public/MANUAL.md

-# Manual for Composers and Assembly Wizards
+# Assembly Music Wizard Book

 *Real music is made in HEX.*